-The term 'Distressed Assets' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Distressed Assets' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Distressed assets are assets that a company or individual has been forced to place for sale at a significant discount to the acquired or actual value.
 This usually happens as the owner has no choice but to sell the asset to raise cash.
 Several different reasons might exist for why this is the case.
 These include excessive debt levels, bankruptcy, and regulatory requirements.
 Even debt can be put on sale at an amount that is lower than its face value.
 When this happens, it is known as distressed debt.

 Although there are various types of distressed assets offered for sale, among the most common in the wake of 2007-2010’s financial crisis and Great Recession are non performing loans on houses or foreclosures on mortgaged properties.
 Investors of all sizes are able to take advantage of such distressed assets in property by availing themselves of a homeowner’s lack of ability to meet the mandatory mortgage payments or of his or her critical requirements for cash.
 In situations like this, such homeowners will consent much of the time to selling the property for a substantial discount in order to achieve a fast sale.

 In the past, banks dealt with such distressed asset mortgages almost entirely themselves.
 As a result of the American banks still repairing their heavily damaged balance sheets from the countless write offs and over leveraging that they engaged in over the past five to ten years, they can not keep up any longer with the enormous number of foreclosures on their books.
 This leaves them with little choice but to have to sell some of their mortgage property asserts at massive discounts to actual value in order to be able to create quick cash flow.